-Applicants must have earned a cumulative grade point average of 3.00 (on a 4.00 scale) from an accredited college or university, with the completion of a major in an academic discipline.
-Admission to the childhood education program -- and teaching certification in New York -- also requires the successful completion, or the equivalent, of at least one year of college-level study in a language other than English.
+Applicants must have earned a cumulative grade point average of 3.00 (on a 4.00 scale) from an accredited college or university, with the completion of a general liberal arts and sciences curriculum and a major in an academic discipline.
+Admission to the childhood education program -- and teaching certification in New York -- also requires the successful completion, or the equivalent, of at least one semester of college-level study in a language other than English.

 The M.S. program in childhood education has established two prerequisite courses in education:

 These prerequisite courses are offered at Ithaca College multiple times each year.
 Ithaca College undergraduates who plan to apply to the childhood education program are encouraged to take these courses prior to graduation.
 Applicants from other accredited institutions can submit evidence of course-equivalent syllabi and grades of B or better in these courses, as well as satisfactory completion of 50 hours of course-connected, school-based field experiences.
 Childhood education applicants who have not completed these prerequisites may be admitted provisionally with the expectation that these prerequisites be met according to stipulations established by the graduate chair.

 Applicants are strongly encouraged to take -- prior to admission, for advising purposes -- the Liberal Arts and Sciences Test (LAST), one of the three examinations required for New York State teacher certification.
 For information about this exam, see

 A total of 38 credits, including a full professional semester of student teaching, is required.

 A cumulative average of 3.00 or better must be maintained in order to graduate.

 This program is designed for candidates seeking initial teaching certification in childhood education, grades 1-6.